thiagokokada/blog/2024-08-05/01-my-favorite-device-is-a-chromebook.md

 blog](/2024-07-29/01-quick-bits-why-you-should-automate-everything.md) using
 this Chromebook.
 If I need more power, I can use the [Tailscale app for Android](https://tailscale.com/kb/1267/install-chromebook) to connect to any other of my hosts via SSH.
-Yes, the Tailscale app works even in Crostini, sadly without MagicDNS, so you need to use the internal Tailscale IPs instead.
+Yes, the Tailscale app works in Crostini, sadly without MagicDNS, so you need to use the internal Tailscale IPs instead.

 Until Google decides to give us a proper VM or user namespaces in Android or